ozmartian/vidcutter/README.md

 ### macOS

 **Only macOS Catalina and below is currently supported.
-Big Sur is unstable until further notice**
+Big Sur is unstable until further notice.**

 Download the latest macOS installer by clicking the button below.